dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 *See this track on our [music map 🗺️]()*
 </center>

 Easy Freak's brings us a carefree summer vibe in this live performance of their EP More Love.
-The band jams as one unit, w
+This band jams as one unit, while the lead singer lays punchy pop vocals as so

 🕵 Discovered with  views,  likes on Youtube